andrew/ultimate-awesome/README.md

 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [top-pharma50](https://github.com/servierhub/top-pharma50) - Top open source software from the top 50 pharmaceutical companies.
 - [awesome-static](https://github.com/staystatic/awesome-static) - A collection of awesome static website compiler / builder / generator goodies (tools, templates 'n' themes, plugins 'n' extensions, guides, services, etc.).
+- [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
 - [awesome-AI-academia](https://github.com/thundergolfer/awesome-AI-academia) - A curated list of academic AI resources and people.
 Partly an aspirational list, partly a memory aide.
 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.
 - [awesome-blockspace](https://github.com/0xperp/awesome-blockspace) - Overview of Blockspace its demand, pricing, and trading.